Detector-based measurement-induced state updates in AdS/CFT: Measuring QFT states

 So far, we have been discussing what is known as a prepare-and-measure setting.
 Another interesting case is the task of distinguishing between two states.
 Suppose we know that the quantum field is in either one of two alternative states $\ket{\psi_1},\ket{\psi_2}$ but we do not know which one.
 This requires designing a measurement that can distinguish the states.
 In fact, local measurements of the sort described above generally cannot fully discriminate between states of a QFT.
 This is due to the entanglement properties of QFT~\cite{SummersW87, Witten18}, for which most global pure states are mixed when seen from the perspective of a local observer.
 Thus, to distinguish between states, a local observer must compare their relative density operators by trace distance: two states are perfectly locally distinguishable only if the trace is null~\cite{Helstrom76}.
 But QFT reduced states do not have vanishing overlap unless specific physical conditions are realised (\textit{e.g.}, a wave packet is sent towards the observer such that it hits precisely during the measurement coupling).
 For this reason, state distinguishability for local observers is not easily addressed in general, and we therefore refrain from further comment.

 We need one more observation before discussing the bulk interpretation of the state update in AdS/CFT.
 Note that the update \eqref{dummy} superficially resembles a local operator quench \cite{NozakiEtAl13, NozakiEtAl14}, where a QFT state is suddenly acted on by a local operator.
 This resemblance is partially an artifact of using the simple sharp switching function $\chi(\tau)=\delta (\tau -\tau_0)$.
 To emphasize the different interpretation here, imagine that the detector is switched on adiabatically with $\chi (\tau) = \Theta (\tau_0-\tau) e^{(\tau-\tau_0)/\tau_{\textrm{large}}}$ so that the initial separable state $\ket{0}_A \otimes \ket{\psi}_S$ time-evolves slowly to the coherent entangled superposition \eqref{e.final_state}.
 It is clear that this prepared state is different from the state $\ket{\psi}_S$ before a local operator quench.
 Thus, rather than acting as a local operator quench, the measurement removes the (quantum) uncertainty about the state of the system, and the state is updated, conditioned by the measurement outcome.
 Strictly speaking, it would also not be correct to call this an ``operation insertion'' at $x_M$, since the operator was already present in the prepared state before the measurement.
-A local operator quench also creates shockwaves of energy propagating from the action point, which act as a source backreacting to the bulk geometry.
-Shockwaves of this kind should not be present here, as ``collapse'' of a state should not create such physical effects.
-As a result, the bulk dual interpretation in AdS/CFT will also differ from that of a local operator quench.
+Once the state has been updated, its time evolution in the Schrödinger picture depends on the choice of the operator that has been interacting with the detector.
+In Section \ref{sec:AdS-CFT} we consider the case of a heavy primary operator in CFT, where the subsequent time-evolution corresponds to a massive particle falling in the bulk.